 Many people feel that it's unethical to charge an adoption fee for an animal that's homeless (or soon to be homeless).
-The fee implies that the person is "in it for the money", rather than being concerned that his pet goes to the best possible home.
+The fee implies that the person is "in it for the money" rather than being concerned that his pet goes to the best possible home.

 "That's not an adoption fee, you're selling your pet!"

-Reasons FOR Charging an Adoption Fee
+Arguments in Favor of Charging an Adoption Fee

 It is a devastating experience to have to give up a pet.
 In a perfect world, pets would have permanent homes.
 And of course, the goal is to try to make sure pets have loving and permanent homes!
 But sometimes life circumstances mean that a family can no longer care for its pets.
-Think of a family who is dealing with a severe or even terminal illness, and no longer has the time to give a pet the attention it deserves.
+Think of a family who is dealing with a severe or even terminal illness and no longer has the time to give a pet the attention it deserves.
 That is only one example.

-For families that are in this unfortunate situation, a meeting with a prospective new home and a couple of conversations helps to ease their minds that their pets are going to a good home—but they'll probably still worry.
+For families that are in an unfortunate situation, meeting with an animal's prospective new owners helps to ease their minds that their pets are going to a good home—but they'll probably still worry.
 Having a pet is a very big financial responsibility.
 Beyond the usual food, grooming, and other day-to-day expenses, there are also regular vet check-ups and vaccines . . . and the significantly more costly vet visits for emergencies or illnesses.

 What Could Adoption Fees Be Used For?

 Shelters and rescue organizations always charge an adoption fee.
-Most people don't seem to mind, in fact, they expect it.
+Most people don't seem to mind- in fact, they expect it.
 They know that rescues need to cover operating expenses, pet care, medical bills, and so forth.

-Individual pet owners who charge a rehoming fee don't necessarily use it for anything—but they might also have expenses to cover too.
+Individual pet owners who charge a rehoming fee don't necessarily use it for anything—but they might also have expenses to cover, too.
 For example, they might include a kennel, food dishes, toys, bedding, and other pet accessories when you adopt their pet.
 Or maybe they want to use the fee to help cover a spay/neuter surgery before they let their pet go to a new home.
 Maybe the pet owner sprung an animal from the shelter because it was going to be euthanized, but they knew they couldn't keep it—so they pass on the adoption fee to the new owner once they find the pet a good, permanent home.